Faster quantum and classical SDP approximations for quadratic binary optimization: Detailed summary of results

 The latter point already hints at a genuine quantum advantage: quantum architectures can efficiently prepare (certain) Gibbs states \cite{Chowdhury2016,Franc2017,Kastoryano2014,Poulin2009,Temme2009,Temme2009,Yung2012,Apeldoorn2017}.

-It should be stressed that the approximate feasibility guarantee in~\eqref{equ:whatfeasibility} is not very strong and a careful choice of the $C_i$ and strong continuity bounds are required to ensure that it gives a good approximation.
+It should be stressed that the approximate feasibility guarantee in~\eqref{equ:whatfeasibility} is not very strong and a careful choice of the $C_i,C_i^*$ and a careful analysis of the continuity of the problem is usually required to ensure that it gives a good approximation to \textsc{CPopt} \eqref{eq:CPopt}.